sonic-net/SONiC/doc/sonic-sub-port-intf-hld.md

 We use iproute2 package to manage host sub port interfaces.
 Specifically, we use `ip link add link <parent_port_name> name <subif_name> type vlan id <vlan_id>` to create a host sub port interface.
 This command implies the dependancy that a parent host interface must be created before the creation of a host sub port interface.
-At creation, a host sub port interface is always set to admin status up.

 Example:
 ```